DB2-Limited/awesome-cheats/backend/devops/deploy_ingress_to_aws_cluster.md

   <img src="./assets/deploy_ingress_to_aws_cluster/ingress-nginx-aws-load-balancer.png" width=800>
 </p>

-Now you can use your load balancer name like an alias (Do not create it, it's just example).
+Now you can use your load balancer name like an alias (`do not create it, it's just example`).

 <p align="left">
   <img src="./assets/deploy_ingress_to_aws_cluster/create_k8s_a_record.png" width=800>